Identifying Deer-Vehicle Collision Concentrations in Minnesota

-, Assistant Professor, Civil, Environmental and Geo-Engineering
+Principal Investigator(s):Raphael Stern, Assistant Professor, Civil, Environmental and Geo-Engineering

-Ron Moen, Associate Professor, UMD-NRRI
+- Ron Moen, Associate Professor, UMD-NRRI

-Deer-Vehicle Collisions (DVCs) are a significant risk to public safety on Minnesota roads, causing property damage, human injuries and deaths, and also killing deer.
+Deer-vehicle collisions (DVCs) are a significant risk to public safety on Minnesota roads, causing property damage, human injuries, and deaths, and also killing deer.
 In 2019, there were 1,573 DVCs reported to the Minnesota Department of Public Safety (MnDPS), or roughly 4.5 DVCs per day.

-We will use the results of the DVC analysis to construct a data-driven machine-learning-based model to predict hotspots for DVCs.
+Researchers will use the results of the DVC analysis to construct a data-driven machine-learning-based model to predict hotspots for DVCs.
 This model will identify road and habitat features that are associated with higher DVC rates.

 1. Literature review on DVCs.